 NRT gum is designed to help you quit smoking.
 The nicotine gum is now available at a reduced price through the Pharmaceutical Benefits Scheme (PBS).
 Read how to use nicotine gum, its effectiveness and where to buy it.

-Nicotine gum is NRT that looks a bit like chewing gum.
+Nicotine gum is an NRT product that looks a bit like chewing gum.

 How does nicotine gum help?

 It helps you to quit by replacing some of the nicotine you would normally get from a cigarette.
 You may still get cravings but nicotine gum lessens them.
 Using the gum can also help to reduce nicotine withdrawal when you quit, such as cravings, difficulty concentrating, frustration, restlessness and anxiety.